bballdavis/Hass-Energy-Dashboard/README.md

 | chart_height | string | '300px' | Height of each chart |
 | refresh_interval | number | 30 | Refresh interval in seconds |
 | span | object | { start: "hour", offset: -1 } | Time range for charts |

-## Required Dependencies

-The chart card requires the [ApexCharts Card](https://github.com/RomRider/apexcharts-card) to be installed.
-You can install it from HACS.

 ## Control Buttons